hx/esp/README.md

 Model state can be any TypeScript type you like.

+You can organise your TypeScript files however you like with the [src](/src) directory.

 ### Views

 Your model's view will be rendered on the right half of the screen.
 It should be implemented as a React component that